deanorogers/simple-dockerised-node-app/README.md

 4. curl the public IP of the EC2 instance before testing via the LB

 ### Auto-scaling container/task instances
-1. Do I need an NLB to support > 1 container/task on the same EC2 instance? yes.
+1. Do I need an NLB or ALB to support > 1 container/task on the same EC2 instance? yes.
-2. Ensure to create NLB and TG in the same VPC.
+2. Ensure to create ALB/NLB and TG in the same VPC.
 3. Ensure Sec Grp of EC2 instance accepts traffic from  NLB using dynamic port allocation.

+### Update the image in the Docker Registry
+1. Add a simple log command on the GET method of the Node server.
+2. Alter Jenkins port from 8080 to 9090.
+3. Test using Docker run and tailing the logs. $ docker logs -f <container-id>
+4. Publish to docker Registry.
+5. [TODO] Determine if new image is pulled when service is re-started.
+6. [TODO] Force a refresh with command
+# aws ecs update-service --cluster <cluster name> --service <service name>
+7. Obtain the container ports from Target Group and test (curl) from the participating ec2 instances.